cdl-geneseo/critical-digital-practices/mod-3/keep-a-daily-journal.md

 filename=$HOME/journal/journal_$( date '+%Y-%m-%d_%H-%M' ).md
 ```

 The first line of executable code in the file creates a **variable** named `filename`, setting the variable equal to the **value** of the path where you want your script to create a new file.
 We create variables by making up names for them.
 When we want to make use of the variable's value, we put a `$` directly in front of the name. `HOME` is a variable that's typically already set in your operating system; its value is the path to your home folder.
-If you wanted to, you could swap out this variable for the actual path to your home folder: For example, `/Users/c/your-username` in Git Bash.
+If you wanted to, you could replace `$HOME` in this line with the actual path to your home folder: For example, `/Users/c/your-username` in Git Bash.

 {: .tip}
 Need a refresher on home folder paths in Mac/Git Bash/Ubuntu?
 Look back at [A Sense of Where You Are](/critical-digital-practices/mod-2/where-you-are).

 The last part of the path will create a file name that begins with `journal_`, is followed by the current date and time (pulled from your system's clock) and ends with the `.md` file extension.
+The `$( )` notation allows us to run a command (`date`) and grab the value of the output.
+(To learn more about the `date` command, type `man date` at the command prompt in a terminal window.)

 ### Add a title line